Are Parents with ADHD Children at a Higher Risk for Divorce?

 adhd.jpgA recent study correlating divorce rates among parents with ADHD children was recently conducted by Brian T. Wymbs and William E. Pelham, Jr., at the University of Buffalo, and published in the October, 2008, issue of the Journal of Consulting and Clinical Psychology.
 The conclusions included that raising ADHD children can place a strain on any marriage.
 The results showed that 22.7% of couples with an ADHD child became divorced by the child’s 8th birthday, as contrasted with 12.6% in the control group whose child had not been diagnosed with ADHD.
 Interestingly, after the child reached the age of 8 years old, there was not a significant statistical difference in the divorce rates between couples with or without an ADHD child.
 For more information about the study, including the characteristics which may impact the likelihood of a divorce, click here.

-5 Responses to “Are Parents with ADHD Children at a Higher Risk for Divorce?”
+5 thoughts on “Are Parents with ADHD Children at a Higher Risk for Divorce?

 That is sad!!
 Children with ADHD need the positive inputs of both parents in order to contend and control violent behaviour as they grow.
 Contending with divorce could be devastating for these children.
 It is however common to see divorce and separation in parents of children with mental disabilities as the marriage environment is continuously stressful complicated by the lack of intimacy and constant control of emotions.